nikolaia/lord-of-chaos-slides/slides/index.md

 ### Selective test cases

 ' "Why did a good thing happend"
+' Bottom up over top down
 ' Not even a formal system can test all cases?
+' Mindset

 ***

 # Let the Lord of Chaos Rule
 ## Thank you!

+@nikolaiii